L-o-o-t/Get_Sonarr_New_Episodes/README.md

 - `http://196.160.1.59:8989/` (with trailing `/`)
 - Any format with spaces.

-*Note*: If you have more than 3 shows, the script will randomly pick 3 and display different shows.
+*Note*: If you have more than 3 episodes, the script will randomly pick 3 and display different Episodes Randomly.

 ## Disclaimer